codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_local_state_uuid

 The UUID of the state stored on this node.
-See :ref:`wsrep API <wsrep API>`.

 .. code-block:: mysql